haoronghuang0127-Harry-BC/rfc-psm-extraction/README.md

 ### Connection
 - `local`: Use local Ollama.
 - `remote`: Use the remote Ollama server defined in `.env`.
 - `auto`: Try local Ollama first.
-If it connection fails, try the remote Ollama server.
+If the local connection fails, try the remote Ollama server.

 Default: `auto`